-We live in a society that places great trust in technology and science to solve our problems and fulfill our needs.
+We live in a society that places great trust in technology and science to solve our problems and fulfil our needs.
 However, science and technology alone cannot provide us with a society that nourishes rather than destroys its surroundings.
 We need to switch to a more circular society.
 We will introduce you to the grand challenges that need to be tackled to become a circular society and to the Life’s Principles that are of use in the scoping and evaluation design phases of a biomimicry design cycle.

-Bio Inspired Innovation (BII) is aimed at students with a Bachelor's degree in Biological Sciences, who are interested in research and want to innovate services, products, production systems, and design based on principles that have evolved in nature.
-You will be the professional that contributes to the transition to a circular economy with Bio Inspired Innovations.
+Bio-Inspired Innovation (BII) is aimed at students with a Bachelor's degree in Biological Sciences, who are interested in research and want to innovate services, products, production systems, and design based on principles that have evolved in nature.
+You will be the professional that contributes to the transition to a circular economy with Bio-Inspired Innovations.
 As the biologist at the design table, you will address questions like 'how do plants absorb fine particles?
 What can we learn from blood vessel systems in relationship to crowd control and solutions for traffic jams?
 Or how can we make a building function as a living organism or ecosystem?

 Innovation, Research, and Design

 The first year is research-based, you will be part of an advanced research environment that links to your area of expertise (Major Research Project).
 You learn to set up and execute (fundamental) research and discuss and report its outcomes.
-You will also learn about multidisciplinary innovation, collaborative business modeling and joint design.
+You will also learn about multidisciplinary innovation, collaborative business modelling and joint design.

 The second year focuses on the use of research knowledge in innovation.
 You will combine innovation and research, and will perform a minor internship (Minor Research Project), preferably outside the university.
-This internship is preceded by a course in Integrative Bio Inspired Design.
+This internship is preceded by a course in Integrative Bio-Inspired Design.